 - Once cooked, remove potatoes from oven, leave to cool and remove foil

-- Scoop out some of the insides and set scooped flesh aside — it can be used to bulk up the sauce or for our sweet potato, pumpkin and apple bake!
+- Scoop out some of the insides and set scooped flesh aside.
+It can be used to bulk up the sauce or for our sweet potato, pumpkin and apple bake

 - Add cheese and your sauce, drizzle with taco sauce and top with sour cream

-- Garnish with options extras
+- Garnish with extra option, if desired

 Instead of using the oven to bake the sweet potatoes, you can use a microwave.
-If using a microwave DO NOT wrap in foil and cook on high for 10 minutes, then 5 minute increments until soft all the way through
+If using a microwave DO NOT wrap in foil and cook on high for 10 minutes, then 5 minute increments until soft all the way through.

 Feeling fancy?
-Go ahead and make a pico de gallo to serve as a side on the plate or with corn chips!
+Go ahead and make a pico de gallo to serve as a side on the plate or with corn chips.

 Looking for a simpler option?
-Try our sweet potato boats!
+Try our sweet potato boats.